aidinb/weathernow/README.md

 ## Contributing

 Contributions to the WeatherNow app are welcome!
-If you want to contribute, please follow the guidelines outlined in the `CONTRIBUTING.md` file.

 ## License

-This project is licensed under the WeatherNow Aidin.
+This project is licensed under the WeatherNow Aidin Bazarchi.